hyundai-robotics/doc-safespace2.0/1-safety/5-validity-and-responsibilities.md

-﻿# 1.5 Validity and responsibilities
+# 1.5 Validity and Responsibility

-The user should conform to the safety requirements specified in the safety laws and regulations of the country and locality in which the robot is installed and used.
-Responsibilities of suppliers and users of integrated robot systems include but are not limited to the following:
+It is required to comply with the safety requirements based on the safety regulations and laws of the country and region where the robot is installed and used.
+The supplier and user of the integrated robot system have various responsibilities including the following:

-*   Risk assessment of robot integrated systems
+* Risk assessment of the integrated robot system

-*   Addition or removal of safety devices according to the result of risk assessment
+* Addition and removal of safety devices according to risk assessment results

-*   Checking that robot integrated systems are properly composed, installed, and set
+* Verification of proper configuration, installation, and setting of the integrated system

-*   Establishment of the methods and instructions for using robot integrated systems and provision of user training
+* Establishment of methods and guidelines for using the integrated system and user training

-*   Management of safety devices (prohibition of users from arbitrary modification and manipulation of safety devices)
+* Management of safety devices (prohibition of unauthorized changes and manipulation of safety devices by users)

-*   Provision of important pieces of information, contact addresses, and others relating to product use and safety
+* Provision of information such as critical information of the product use and safety, and also the contact information, etc.

-*   Provision of all types of technical documents including manuals
+* Provision of all types of technical documents including manuals, etc.

-The safety-related content of this manual does not cover all the risk factors and situations that may occur during product use.
+The safety-related content in this manual does not cover all possible risk factors and situations that may occur while using the product.